DinoChiesa/electronjs-load-gen/README.md

 ## Other Notes

- - Endpoints specified here NEED NOT support [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS).
+ - Endpoints specified here need not support [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS).
    This is an electronjs app and is not subject to the same-origin policy enforced by the browser.